mjbradvica/ChainStrategy/README.md

 #### Usage

 Simply inject a IChainFactory of type T where T is your request when needed.
-The first handler will be returned to you via the Handler property.
-To initiate a chain, pass a request object to the Handle method.
+Call the Execute method on the factory object to initiate your chain.

 ```csharp
 public class IMyService